niksauer/country-counter/GENERATE_MAPS_PROMPTS.md

 - Update #file:generate_maps.py to optionally take a second file input like #file:plot_countries.py.
 If given, set the title to "My Travel Map" by default

 - Do not set any default title.
 Rely on the default provided by #file:plot_countries.py

+- Add an option to use a different file extension